Born from ridiculous contrasts, high fantasy and lowbrow humor, one note jokes and epic book series, comes the four volumes of Captain Rob!

 “I tried spendin’ nights out on them before you know,” he said.
 “When Birdie got it in her head she was mad at me.
 She didn’t come round for a rinse.”

 Alast left the animals to their foraging and went with Orbon to grab all their gear.
 From there they climbed onto the wobbling lifts and lowered themselves off the edge of Metal Block.
 The gray walls of metallic ore gave way to the flowing sheets of bropato.
 The only cracks in the smooth wood were the ones they had made the previous day.
 Alast ran his hands across one as they descended.
 It was already closing.
-The wood grew so fast that sometimes it became too heavy; pieces, like great icebergs breaking up in the ocean, would groan, separate, and drop towards the ground.
+The wood grew so fast that sometimes it became too heavy; pieces, like great icebergs breaking up in the ocean, would groan, separate, and drop.
 After they fell it took a startling number of drips for Alast to hear them crash and splinter against the ground.
 Maybe the world isn’t so small after all, he would think.

 Alast knew Orbon was at his most talkative while he was harvesting, so he waited until they were a half-lather below the edge of the block before he started in with his questions.